 US judge recommends settlement over management of the Rio Grande

 ALBUQUERQUE, N.M.
-(AP) — A federal judge has recommended that the U.S. Supreme Court approve a settlement between three Western states over the management of one of North America’s longest rivers.
+(AP) — A federal judge has recommended that the U.S. Supreme Court approve a settlement among three Western states over the management of one of North America’s longest rivers.

 U.S. Circuit Judge Michael Melloy, the special master overseeing the case, outlined his recommendation in a report filed Monday.
 He called the proposal fair, reasonable and consistent with a decadeslong water-sharing agreement that spells out how Colorado, New Mexico and Texas must share the Rio Grande.